Alcoholism What Is?

 Alcoholic ketoacidosis (AKA) is a condition in which emergency medical treatment is necessary.
 Alcoholic ketoacidosis typically begins within four days after an alcoholic has stopped the consumption of alcohol, fluids, and food, generally from another medical problem, such as pancreatitis.
 AKA often occurs alongside alcohol withdrawal.

-The signs of alcoholic ketoacidosis include nausea, dehydration, and abdominal pain.
+The signs of alcoholic ketoacidosis include, nausea, dehydration, and abdominal pain.
 These symptoms are caused by the burning of fat cells for energy, which releases ketone bodies.
-Ketone bodies are acids that accumulate in the blood, causing the person to feel increasingly sicker, perpetuating the vicious cycle.
+Ketone bodies are acids that accumulate in the blood, causing the person to feel increasingly sicker, perpetuating the viscous cycle.

 How Is Alcoholism Treated?